kvarak/dnd/docs/_Classes/warlock.md

 - #### Cognizance Duality
     *Prerequisite: 15th level*

     You can have your familiar concentrate on a spell you have cast on your behalf.
 While your familiar is concentrating on a spell, it can't take actions or reactions.
-Your familiar must be within 60 feet of you to gain this benefit.
+Your familiar must be within 60 ft to gain this benefit.

 - #### Sacrificial Demise
     *Prerequisites: 6th level*

     As an ***action***, you can cause your familiar to sacrifice itself in an explosion of eldritch power.
 Choose any damage type that the familiar can inflict with an attack.
-Creatures within 20 feet of your familiar must make a Dexterity saving throw against your warlock spell save DC.
+Creatures within 20 ft of your familiar must make a Dexterity saving throw against your warlock spell save DC.
 If they fail, they take 1d6 damage of the chosen type per two warlock levels you possess or half as much if they succeed.

 - #### Servant to the Master
     *Prerequisite: 5th level*